andreasmhallberg/readingnotes/eye-tracking/Rayner, 2012. Psychology of reading.md

     - decreases with increased reading skill
   - Deaf readers lower reading skill
     - Have no access to phonology encoded in alphabet
-    - Adults aware reading skill of fourth grader 204
+    - Deaf adults average reading skill of fourth grader 204
     - 25% of deaf adults are functionally literate
     - Read in language other than their mother-tongue (sign language) 205
   - Phonological coding facilitates reading through: 211